-Those with a disability who desire an accommodation regarding this Policy, including parties and witnesses, may request reasonable accommodations for disclosed disabilities to the Title IX Coordinator.
+Those with a disability who desire an accommodation regarding this Policy, including parties and witnesses, may request reasonable accommodations for disclosed disabilities to the Title IX Coordinator and Director of Institutional Equity.
 It is the individual's responsibility, and not that of a university official, to request an accommodation.
-The Title IX Coordinator will not affirmatively provide disability accommodations that have not been specifically requested by the parties, even where the parties may be receiving accommodations in other University programs and activities.
+The Title IX Coordinator and Director of Institutional Equity will not affirmatively provide disability accommodations that have not been specifically requested by the parties, even where the parties may be receiving accommodations in other University programs and activities.
 Similarly, those that are in need of interpretive services, should contact the Title IX Coordinator.